 Change Line 1 on page 141 as follows

-The MSR for MMRS field indicates the MSR that will be used in the forthcoming ranging exchange.
-The MSR for MMRS field shall have one of the non-reserved values defined in Table 27.
+The MSR Index field indicates the MSR that will be used in the forthcoming ranging exchange.
+The MSR Index field shall have one of the non-reserved values defined in Table 27.

-Table 27—Values of the MSR for MMRS subfield in the MMS Ranging Configuration
+Table 27—Values of the MSR Index subfield in the MMS Ranging Configuration